-**The following information is for the Summer 2018 competition.**
+** The following information is for the Summer 2019 competition **

-NSERC requires that all applications be created using their on-line system (i.e. Form 202 - Parts I and II + PDF file of student's official transcript).
-It is therefore important that students obtain their most up-to-date official transcript as soon as possible in order to complete Part I of the on-line application.
+NSERC requires that all applications be created using their online system (Form 202 - Parts I and II + single PDF file of student's official transcript).
+It is therefore important that students obtain their most up-to-date official transcript as soon as possible in order to complete Part I of the online application.
+If transfer credits were obtained at another university, an official transcript from the host university must also be included in the single PDF file.

 Natural Sciences and Engineering Research Council of Canada - Undergraduate Student Research Awards